Markets

 The USD to SGD forecast for 2026 continues to lean toward a sideways-to-mild-SGD-strengthening bias, unless the Fed turns more hawkish or a significant global risk-off shock emerges.

 The USD/SGD outlook remains predominantly shaped by two major monetary policy forces: the Federal Reserve's cautious stance in maintaining elevated interest rates and the Monetary Authority of Singapore’s (MAS) careful management of the S$NEER framework.
-The Fed's decision to maintain high rates amid persistent inflationary pressures in the U.S. continues to support the U.S. dollar.
+The Fed's decision to maintain high rates amid persistent U.S. inflationary pressures continues to support the U.S. dollar.

 Meanwhile, MAS has kept its monetary policy stance unchanged since October 2025, signaling a steady but vigilant approach to managing inflation and ensuring the stability of the Singapore dollar.

 At present, the Singapore dollar is buoyed by its robust economic fundamentals, with GDP growth projections for 2025 remaining strong at 2.4%.
-Core inflation has been effectively contained, forecasted at 0.5% for the full year, and the headline CPI is expected to stay within the range of 0.5%–1.0%.
+Core inflation has been effectively contained, forecast at 0.5% for the full year, and the headline CPI is expected to remain within 0.5%–1.0%.

 These favorable conditions allow MAS to maintain a stable policy stance, offering limited upside potential for the USD in the near term.
 Consequently, the SGD is expected to cap much of the USD’s upside, limiting any sharp breakouts in the USD/SGD pair.